Prices have gone up diesel – used to power trucks, fuel machines and heat homes – by regarding 50% amid shrinking stocks and a strained export market.

 Europe

-Things could get even more dramatic with the European Union’s looming shift away from Russian supplies.
+Things might get even more dramatic with the European Union’s looming shift away from Russian supplies.
 Europe relies on diesel more than any other region in the world.
-Nearly 500 million barrels a year are delivered by ship, and about half of that is normally loaded at Russian ports, according to data from Vortexa.
+Nearly 500 million barrels a year are delivered by ship, and regarding half of that is normally loaded at Russian ports, according to data from Vortexa.
 The United States also halted imports from Russia, which was a big supplier to the East Coast last winter.

 A prolonged diesel shortage across the United States is certainly unlikely since the country is a net exporter of the fuel.
 But local outages and price hikes are likely to become more frequent, especially on the East Coast, where pipeline scarcity is creating massive bottlenecks.
 The region relies heavily on the Colonial Pipeline, which is often full.
 A century-old shipping law, known as the Jones Act, further complicates the movement of domestic fuels and encourages Gulf Coast producers to prefer exports over supplying the domestic market.